 It’s that time again, and I can’t quite believe it?!
-I reflected on 2015 in a post here.
 This year, as I’m sure most will agree has gone by like the blink of an eye.
 I still feel it’s important to reflect on what you’ve achieved in a year to give you some form of direction towards the next year; I set a lot of personal goals and am always trying to tick things off my “bucket list” as I aim for my time to be used productively.

 So where to start?
 Splitting my life into categories made it a lost easier!

-From how my career had progressed last year receiving a promotion in April 2015, I hadn’t expected much to change this year; how wrong was I!
-My boss had decided he was leaving in May, the end of an era but exciting opportunities were presented.
-I was fortunate to be given the Fitness Manager position starting 1st June 2016.
-I would still keep all of my personal training and aerobics instructor roles but now be solely in charge!
+From how my career had progressed last year receiving a promotion in April 2015, I hadn’t expected much to change this year; how wrong was I; exciting opportunities were presented and I was given the Fitness Manager position starting in June.
+I would still keep all of my PT and group workout instructor roles but now be solely in charge!
 I have a fantastic team and couldn’t do it without them.
 Luckily, I had finished the Level 3 NVQ in April so I was able to manage my time accordingly.

-The final 6 months of the year were testing, I had a lot of adapting to do and have worked an un-godly amount of hours but have loved every second.
+The final 6 months of the year were testing, I had a lot of adapting to do.
 I managed to over-see a refurb; which you can read about here.
 I also studied my first Level 4 Course in specialising exercise referral for mental health; a big step up but a fantastic qualification to add to my C.V.
 I know 2017 will be hard work but I’m looking forward to it and have lots to get done at work to make my mark on our centre.

-Personally, as I mentioned in my 2015 reflection that an achievement for me has been this blog; I still love writing it’s always been an ambition of mine.
-I mentioned in a post back in October here, that I hadn’t kept up with blogging since changing my job, because work is my priority and it would be silly to put a blog that no-one reads before that!
+Personally, an achievement for me has been this blog; I still love writing it’s always been an ambition of mine, work is my priority and it would be silly to put a blog that no-one reads before that!
 But I still want to keep it up, just for myself if no-one else.

 Secondly, I competed in another Triathlon, beating my first Triathlon in October 2015 by 30 minutes!
 Second time round I knew more about what I was doing and had time to train!
 I loved it but don’t have the time to train and make it a regular occurrence.
 Because of this, I tried to improve my 5k time.
 I started doing Park Runs on any Saturday morning I had free with a friend who is much better at running than me!
 See my post on them here.
 I managed to get my 5k to under 30 minutes comfortably and competed in 2 x charity runs at the beach supporting the YMCA Bournemouth.